 AN EASTER ISLAND STATUE ON TEXEL?

-Nearly three centuries ago, on 1st August 1721, the 62 year old Jacob Roggeveen departed Texel with a fleet of three Dutch West India Company ships.
+Three centuries ago, on 1st August 1721, the 62 year old Jacob Roggeveen departed Texel with a fleet of three Dutch West India Company ships.
 They left in search of the “The Unknown South Land”, the suspected continent at the time, which Roggeveen hoped to find on this expedition somewhere to the west of South America.
 New land, where it was hoped new trading posts could be established, was never found.

 However, on the Easter of 1722, Jacob Roggeveen became the first European to set foot on a small volcanic island in the Pacific Ocean.
 Since then, the island, which had been inhabited by Polynesians for centuries, became known as Easter Island or Isla de Pascua (Paaseiland in Dutch).